For more information on the Government's Red Flag Rules, visit the FTC (Federal Trade Commission) website at www.ftc.gov/redflagsrule.

 Some Electric utilities like Midstate are complying with Red Flag Rules.

-Although implementing Red Flag rules have been frustrating for our members, there have been many positive things that the Co-op has benefited from.
-Some of the benefits from adopting the Red Flag policy are:
+Although implementing Red Flag rules have been frustrating for our members, there have been many positive things that the co-op has benefited from.
+Some of the benefits of adopting the Red Flag policy are:

 This is probably the most frequent question we have received.
-When working with customers over the phone or in person, we have to ensure the person we are helping is in fact you the account holder and not an imposter.
-In order to ensure no information about your accounts is given out to the wrong person, we need to ask your indentifying questions that only you would know.
+When working with a member over the phone or in person, we have to ensure the person we are helping is, in fact, you the account holder and not an imposter.
+In order to ensure no information about your accounts is given out to the wrong person, we need to ask your identifying questions that only you would know.